arnold-lei/rcb-hangman-game/README.md

 I think this project is a bit of a mess.
 There are some functions I should have stored into variabls.
 Next time I will create a variable called 'isUnique' where I can figure out if a user guess is unique or not.
 Also I may not build it all in functions next time.
 I may start with a more linear way and then crate the functions out that way.

 I am starting to think I went about this in the complete wrong way.
 My rule.js file is getting really out of hand.
 I should have gone with an OOP approace.
 I tried for a very long time to convert the whole thing to an object but now it's a little too late to do that.
 I  have some test files where I tried but nothing really worked.
+I've been tweaking this thing forever, at some point i'm going to have to add some styling to it.
+Honestly I like adding features over styling right now.

+##Heroku

+The app can be found here on Heroku: rcb-arnold-hangman-game.herokuapp.com

+##To-Do Feature List

+*add a quit feature
+*remove commas from the results
+*stop the gameboard from appearing on load
+*style the site
+*user controled variable guess counts